What Is Coconut Oil?

 Eating foods that contain saturated fats raises the level of cholesterol in your blood.
 High levels of LDL cholesterol in your blood increase your risk of heart disease and stroke. [source]

-As investigations have progressed into the link between saturate fats and heart disease, research has shown that certain saturated fats known as medium chain triglyceride (MCT) are actually beneficial.
+As investigations have progressed into the link between saturated fats and heart disease, research has shown that certain saturated fats known as medium-chain triglyceride (MCT) are actually beneficial.
 Turns out coconut oil is packed with MCTs.
-They’ve been shown to help with many issues such as vitamin absorption, increasing metabolism and have been used in combination with a ketogenic diets to help control seizures in people with epilepsy.
+They’ve been shown to help with many issues such as vitamin absorption, increasing metabolism and have been used in combination with ketogenic diets to help control seizures in people with epilepsy.

 Distinction should be made regarding chain length when it comes to discussing the effects of saturated fats on metabolic risk factors. [source]

 There have been a variety of claims, that may be true, regarding the beneficial impacts of coconut oil use.
 People are reporting the amazing benefits of coconut oil to not only their health but also their furniture.
 Keep in mind that not all of these claims have been thoroughly researched and therefore the actual benefits have not been properly measured.
 As such, it is important to approach such claims with a curious and skeptic eye.
 It’s incumbent upon you to do your own research to determine whether you feel that coconut oil is well suited to your dog’s needs or not.

 While research into the benefits of coconut oil in humans has been started, testing for its use in dogs has been minimal.
 It is known that coconut oil has benefits for dogs, as it does with humans, although dosages, tolerances, and uses are still up for debate.

 Like all things, too much of something can lead to negative results and therefore coconut oil should be used carefully.
 Excessive amounts can cause diarrhea and other gastrointestinal issues.

 Here are some examples of coconut oil products that are avaiable:

 - Coconut Oil for Pets